Azpect3120/document-sync-protocol/specification.md

      *  end line.
      *  If the data being sent is not in a partial format then this value
      *  can be omitted.
 But if it is a partial, the and this value is
-     *  omitted, the content will be ignored by the server until the next
+     *  omitted, the content will be ignored by the client until the next
-     *  successful update.
-An error here will result in an unsuccessful
+     *  successful sync.
+An error here will result in an unsuccessful sync.
-     *  update.
+     *  If partials are not being used, this value can be null ([0, 0]).
      */
-    location: integer[2] | null;
+    location: integer[2];

     /**
      *  Timestamp of this update.